kappyn/apixy-wiki/it1/02_requirements.md

 ### Use case 2

-The user is a consumer of data aggregated by the proxy service, for instance a *F**rontend* *D**eveloper*.
+The user is a consumer of data aggregated by the proxy service, for instance a *Frontend Developer*.
 The user cannot manage projects or the way they define, use and aggregate data.
 Instead, they only make requests to the proxy and use the available data for their needs – i.e., a UI.

 Scenario: